Pocket Frogs

 Pocket Frogs is a life simulation video game developed and published by NimbleBit for the iOS App Store and Google Play Store.
 It was released as a free game with additional in-app purchases.
 The aim is to complete the 'Froggydex' by earning money to breed and sell virtual frogs.
+The latest version of the app is version 3.9.1, released in October 2024.

 Gameplay

 When the game begins, the player owns two frogs, a Cocos Bruna Anura and a Green Folium Anura, one regular habitat, a nursery habitat, and 1000 coins.
 In the pond view, players control their frog, eating flies to tame it, which makes it happy, breeding with other frogs, and finding presents.
 Presents include various breeds of frogs, potions (for quick frog growths and races), stamps (for quick delivery of mailbox items) and coins (which are used to order frogs in the Froggydex or FrogMart, and to order scenery or habitat backgrounds from the Supply Shop).
 The potions and stamp count are located in upper left corner of the screen, the Experience Points (XP) count is located in the upper right corner of the screen, the coin count is located at the lower left corner of the screen, and the back/menu button is located at the lower right corner of the screen.

 Besides taming the frog, eating flies increases their happiness and, if they are not yet mature, can lessen the time left to maturation.
 The size of the flies vary and the bigger the fly the happier the frog.
 The biggest of the flies also add to the player's current experience points.
 The player receives approximately 10% of the frog's value in XP when they are tamed and it takes 3x the rarity of the frog in flies to tame them.
 Frogs can also be gifted via Game Center.
 The game is set in real time, which means that it may take up to 2 days for a frog to hatch and grow into an adult.
 The player levels up by earning a set amount of XP which increases with every level.
 To level up the player needs to get the required number of XP located in the top right corner during game play, to automatically level up to the next level.

 Every week a new combination of frogs is published as the Weekly Set.
 The player collects all the frogs in the set to receive a reward of potions and stamps.
 Players can choose to complete any of the available weekly sets in any order.